Quchan: Population

 At the time of the 2006 National Census, the city's population was 96,953 in 25,066 households.
 The following census in 2011 counted 103,760 people in 29,438 households.
 The 2016 census measured the population of the city as 101,604 people in 30,099 households.

 Geography

 Location

-Quchan is in the north-east of Iran in Razavi Khorasan Province at an elevation of 1,149 meters above sea level north of the Shah Jahan Mountains.
-It is located south of the border with Turkmenistan.
+Quchan is in the northeast of Iran in Razavi Khorasan province at an elevation of 1,149 meters above sea level and north of the Shah Jahan Mountains.
+It is south of the border with Turkmenistan.
 Quchan is connected by road to Mashhad, 125 km southeast and Turkmenistan, 100 km north.

 Quchan has suffered from many earthquakes, and the town was relocated about 10 km east of the original town in 1895 following its destruction in another earthquake.

 Climate

 Quchan has a cold semi-arid climate (BSk).